Theater Audition

 • Dance media can be “self-choreographed”, but it must be a solo video of you.
 This can include a show, competition, or other performance so long as you are clearly featured on your own.

-• This media can be ANYTHING you want - a special skill, an interesting story about yourself, a passion speech, an instrument you play, etc. “What do you want us to know about you?” and “What makes you unique?”
-(See the resources page for ideas on Wild Card submissions).
+Think about the wild card section as an opportunity to show your personality or share something about you.
+This media can be ANYTHING you want - a special skill, an interesting story about yourself, a passion speech, an instrument you play, etc. “What do you want us to know about you?”
+Below is a list of ideas that have been successful in the past:

 Option 2